ckRobinson/multi-column-markdown/README.md

 - Added option to create full width single column regions.
 Use "column size: full" to enable.
 - Fixed bug that caused images to not render in live preview.
 - Fixed bug caused by live preview regions ignoring end tags, when multiple columns in the same document.
+- Fixed bug in live-preview rendering when selecting text.
 - Fixed bug with Obsidian live preview toggle and Multi-Column regions.
 - Fixed bug when exporting file to pdf.
 - Fixed a bug where items after a horizontal line, or other special elements, were not being properly anchored in the DOM.